-FEMA Sandy Public Assistance Projects in NJ
+Search NJ Spotlight's database of FEMA Sandy Public Assistance Projects in NJ

 Through the Public Assistance program, FEMA reimburses municipalities, county governments and eligible private nonprofit agencies for the repair or replacement of damaged roads and bridges, water-control facilities, public buildings and their contents, publicly-owned utilities, and parks and recreation areas.
 It also includes funds for emergency services and eligible debris-removal costs related to the disaster.

 Municipal and school officials have said that the public assistance grants have been invaluable in preventing large property tax increases that would have been needed to cover the post-Sandy cleanup and rebuilding.

 Toms River, near Sandy’s ground zero, had received about half of the $20.2 million obligated by FEMA as of April 12, according to the OEM data.
 Not surprisingly, eight of the nine municipalities due to receive more than $10 million are along the Shore, with the ninth, Elizabeth, bordering Newark Bay.